brineylab/ghostfold/README.md

 This repository provides scripts and configurations to set up GhostFold locally using **Mamba** and **ColabFold** environments, along with integration support for **Hugging Face Transformers**.

+You can test the MSA generation mode out in [this Colab notebook](https://colab.research.google.com/github/rostro36/ghostfold/blob/main/GhostFold.ipynb).
 ---

 ## Installation